-While Progressive Overload can be hard work, Tempo can at least take some of the load off.
+While Progressive Overload can be hard work, Tempo, a total gym experience, can at least take some of the load off.

 Tempo will not only gradually increase your weight over time, based on your performance (that’s right, no math or guesswork for you!), it will also track your total volume week-over-week to ensure that you’re making progress.

 That means you’ll easily see target ranges for your pace, range of motion, and rep schemes.
 In addition, you’ll have the chance to join in on progressive programs that are built around these variables that our expert coaches develop and will guide you through from day 1.

 Pace/tempo, range of motion, and reps are generally easy to prescribe, but knowing how much weight to use is not as straightforward.

 Your weight/load will be highly individualized based on your fitness goals and your fitness level or experience.
 However, you can safely start experimenting with manipulation of just one variable at a time to see what best suits you.

 For example, once you feel comfortable with a specific movement and can consistently and safely execute the full range of motion (which Tempo and our coaches can help you with) at a specific weight, try adding a little more weight and slightly scaling back your rep count.

 Keep in mind that certain muscle groups can bear more weight added than others—you’ll likely be able to add more weight to your squat than you would your bicep curl for instance.
 And remember, you don’t need to add a ton of weight to your movements for it to be beneficial.
 Incremental overload, or small amounts of volume increase overtime, will add up!